 As you approach a thicker copse of evergreen trees, you hear the faint sound of chanting.
-It sounds like a hymn, though at this distance you can't make out enough words to recognize to which god the hymn is being sung for.
+It sounds like a hymn, though at this distance you can't make out enough words to

 In the copse is a group of wererats (MM, p209) posing as religious pilgrims traveling to a shrine of Chauntea on the coast.
 Unless the PCs are taking pains to be exceptionally stealthy in their travel, the lycanthropes hear the PCs plodding up behind and stop to waylay them.